jtimlin/picagram/README.md

 - 14. As a registered user, I can view the list of 'Most Followed' accounts so that I can discover popular profiles.
 [User Story 14](https://github.com/jindah/picagram/issues/14)

 - 15. As a registered user, I can view a list of all posts I have liked so that I can see my favorite posts.
 [User Story 15](https://github.com/jindah/picagram/issues/15)

+- 26. As a registered user, I want to be able to read notifications so that I can stay informed about interactions with my posts, such as likes or comments.
+[User Story 26](https://github.com/jindah/picagram/issues/26)

+- 27. As a registered user, I want to be able to manage bookmarks so that I can easily access and organize content that I find interesting or important.
+[User Story 27](https://github.com/jindah/picagram/issues/27)

 [⏫ contents](#contents)